17 Central Tibetan Administration Official Holidays

 The third day is Choe-kyong Losar.
 On this day laypeople make offerings to dharma protectors with prayer flags, incense and ceremonies.
 This ends the traditional observance of Losar, subsequent celebration may go on till the 15th day.

-27th February, Chotrul Düchen, Festival of Miracles: First of the four major Buddhist holidays, Chotrul Düchen occurs on the 15th day of the first Tibetan lunar month.
+Chotrul Düchen, Festival of Miracles: First of the four major Buddhist holidays, Chotrul Düchen occurs on the 15th day of the first Tibetan lunar month.
 It is also known as the Chonga Choepa or the Butter Lamp Festival.
 It is the final day of the Festivals of Miracles which lasts over 2 weeks.
-On the evening of this day, a huge butter sculpture measuring a size of 3-storey building is displayed outside for the public view.

-26th May, Saga DawaDüchen, Festival of Vaishakha: The full moon day of the fourth month of the Tibetan lunar calendar is considered the most sacred day in Tibetan Buddhism.
-It is a day of honouring the birth, enlightenment, and parinirvana.
+Saga DawaDüchen, Festival of Vaishakha: The full moon day of the fourth month of the Tibetan lunar calendar is considered the most sacred day in Tibetan Buddhism.
+It is a day of honouring birth, enlightenment, and parinirvana of Buddha Shakyamuni.
 It is believed to be especially auspicious and beneficial to do virtuous deeds on this day.

-24th June, ZamlingChizang: The 15th day of the fifth month of the Tibetan lunar calendar is marked a Buddhist holiday to commemorate Guru Rinpoche’s subjugation of local demons and the successful completion of the first Tibetan monastery – the Samye monastery.
+ZamlingChizang: The 15th day of the fifth month of the Tibetan lunar calendar is marked as a Buddhist holiday to commemorate Guru Rinpoche’s subjugation of local demons and the successful completion of the first Tibetan monastery – the Samye monastery.

-6th July, His Holiness the Dalai Lama’s birthday: The birth anniversary of Tibet’s supreme spiritual leader, His Holiness the 14thDalai Lama is celebrated all over the world and in Tibet.
+6th July, His Holiness the Dalai Lama’s birthday: The birthday of Tibet’s supreme spiritual leader, His Holiness the 14thDalai Lama is celebrated all over the world and in Tibet.

 Born on July 6, 1935, at Taktser hamlet in northeastern Tibet, the Dalai Lama was recognised at the age of two as the reincarnation of the 13th Dalai Lama, Thubten Gyatso.
 Post the brutal suppression of the Tibetan national uprising in Lhasa by Chinese troops in 1959.
 His Holiness was forced to escape into exile.
 Since then he has been living in exile, advocating peaceful solutions based upon tolerance and mutual respect.